TuftsRT/guides/README.md

 # Tufts University Research Technology Guides

-Collection of resources, documentation, and asynchronous tutorials to advance computational research across disciplines.
+Source repository for the [Tufts University Research Technology Guides][guides-url] -- a collection of resources, documentation, and asynchronous tutorials to advance computational research across disciplines.
 Developed and maintained by the Research Technology (RT) team within Tufts Technology Services (TTS) at Tufts University.

 <!-- prettier-ignore -->

 > [!IMPORTANT]
-> **See the [published website](https://rtguides.it.tufts.edu) for content.** The following is a development guide intended for staff.
+> **See the [published website][guides-url] for content.** The following is a development guide intended for contributors.
+> Feedback, suggestions, and error reports can be submitted via <tts-research@tufts.edu> or by [creating an issue][issues-url] on GitHub.

 ## Prerequisites